There is no expiration date on weight loss. At least, that’s what the experts over at SparkPeople believe.

 In addition to recommending a daily multivitamin, SparkPeople suggests members aim for consuming approximately 20 grams of daily fiber for optimal digestion.
 Also recommended: consuming no more than 2,300 milligrams of sodium, which supports heart health as well as encouraging members to eat fewer processed foods loaded with sodium.

 Staying hydrated is an essential part of staying healthy in a number of ways.
 However, sugar-sweetened beverages such as juice and soft drinks provide unhealthy amounts of added sugars, and often, artificial sweeteners.
-SparkPeople recommends drinking as much water as possible throughout the day — eight 8 ounce cups is ideal.
+The program recommends drinking as much water as possible throughout the day, especially after one of the SparkPeople workouts — at least eight 8 ounce cups is ideal.

 There’s plenty of misinformation out there when it comes to healthy shopping, cooking, and eating.
 As part of their diet program, SparkPeople offers nutrition education to teach members not only the healthiest food choices they can make, but how to incorporate those concepts into their daily lives.